F5Networks/f5-telemetry-streaming/contributing/process_release.md

 ## Release candidate process

 * Check that all `feature` and `docs` branches targeted to the current release were merged to `develop` branch
-* Choose the right commit in `develop` branch and create separate branch from it for release candidate with name "vX.Y.Z"
+* For first release candidate: Choose the right commit in `develop` branch and create separate branch from it for release candidate with name "vX.Y.Z".
+For subsequent release candidates: Merge the commit(s) from develop to the release branch.
-* Make sure RC branch has actual release version and build numbers in following files, do corrections if needed:
+* Make sure RC branch has actual release version and build numbers. **Note:** atg-build bumps the build number (e.g. to get first build vX.Y.Z-1, you must set package and package-lock to vX.Y.Z-0).
+Check the following files and do corrections if needed:
   * [package.json](package.json)
   * [package-lock.json](package-lock.json)
   * [project.spec](project.spec) (not required starting from 1.5)